anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

       ifindex: uint .bits 8,
       srcport: uint .bits 16,
       iid:     bstr .bits 64,
+      zero:    bstr .bits 32,
     ]
 ~~~~

-This results in a total plaintext size of 96 bits, or 12 bytes.
+This results in a total plaintext size of 128 bits, or 16 bytes.
 The data structure stores the Pledge's UDP source port (srcport), the IID bits of the Pledge's originating IPv6 link-Local
 address (iid), the IPv4/IPv6 family (as a single bit) and an interface index (ifindex) to provide the link-local scope
 for the case that the Join Proxy has multiple network interfaces.
+Zero is for integrity protection.
+It is always zero (before encryption) on sending and MUST be zero after decryption on reception.
-This size fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte block of encrypted state data,
+This size fits exactly into a single AES128 CBC block for instance, resulting in a 16 byte block of encrypted state data, `jpy_header_ciphertext`.
-`jpy_header_ciphertext`.
 This `jpy_header_ciphertext` data is then wrapped in a CBOR byte string to form the `jpy_header` element.
 So for the example `jpy_header_plaintext` of 12 bytes, we get a `jpy_header_ciphertext` of 16 bytes, and finally
 a `jpy_header` CBOR element of 17 bytes which includes a 1-byte overhead to encode the data as a CBOR byte string of